wren-lang/wren/doc/site/contributing.markdown

     If there are no failures, you're good to go.

-2. **[Fork the repo][fork] so you can change it locally.** Please make your changes in a separate [feature branches][] to make things a little easier on me.
+2. **[Fork the repo][fork] so you can change it locally.** Please make your changes in separate [feature branches][] to make things a little easier on me.

 3. **Change the code.** Please follow the style of the surrounding code.
 That